 A few of the artists represented in our far-ranging collection are Raúl Angiano, Don Bachardy, Rafael Coronel, Gronk, Rico LeBrun, Andre Miripolsky, Kate Steinitz, Patssi Valdez, Howard Warshaw, Charles White, and Milford Zornes.

-There are currently three exhibitions drawn from our permanent collection on display.
-The Permanent Collection galleries are located on the third floor.
+There is currently one exhibition drawn from our permanent collection on display located on the third floor.

 The Vincent Price Art Museum’s pre-Columbian collection includes objects from various cultures in the ancient Americas: Anasazi, Chupicuaro, Mixtec, and Nazca, to name a few.
 It holds a large number of pieces from Mesoamerica, a cultural region spanning from what is now central Mexico to Honduras that shared similar beliefs and traditions for thousands of years.1 Also contained in the collection are numerous objects from the Andean region, which consisted of parts of modern day Columbia, Ecuador, Peru, Bolivia and Chile.
 The Andean region had more of a cultural divide between the Northern, Central, and Southern areas.2

 1 See Mary Ellen Miller, The Art of Mesoamerica: from Olmec to Aztec, London: Thames & Hudson, 2006.

 2 See Rebecca Stone-Miller, Art of the Andes: from Chavin to Inca, London: Thames & Hudson, 2002.